browserify/browserify/readme.markdown

 When `opts.debug` is true, add a source map inline to the end of the bundle.
 This makes debugging easier because you can see all the original files if you are in a modern enough browser.

+When `opts.standalone` is a non-empty string, a standalone module is created with that name and a [umd](https://github.com/forbeslindesay/umd) wrapper.

 ## b.external(file)